After its opening in December of 2019, Rise of the Resistance quickly became one of the hottest attractions in all of Walt Disney World.

 Because of the popularity of Rise of the Resistance, if your goal is to ride it, planning is more important now than ever.

-- While you wait for your spot to be called, follow one of our Hollywood Studios touring plans.
+- While you wait for your spot to be called, enjoy the rest of the park.

 - When it is your turn, pop over and ride.